-Since it’s not like me to miss out on any island much less one ranked as the “world’s best” I knew my husband Dave and I had to get there while we were in Asia last month.
-So after relaxing stops in Koh Lanta and Koh Lipe there was really only one question remaining…how do we get to El Nido?
+Since it’s not like me to miss out on any island, much less one ranked as the “world’s best,” I knew my husband Dave and I had to get there while we were in Asia last month.
+So, after relaxing stops in Koh Lanta and Koh Lipe there was really only one question remaining…how the heck do we get to El Nido?

 An El Nido Travel Guide

 Before I move on to how we got to El Nido, I should mention that I spent weeks scouring the internet looking for reliable information on Palawan or a decent El Nido Travel Guide.
 With the exception of a few great blogs, information was scant or heavily weighted toward the tour company that created it.

 With that in mind, I wanted to create my own comprehensive El Nido Travel Guide containing all the useful information I would have found helpful while planning our trip.
 I hope the info that follows will help future visitors to this incredible island.